dougbutner/web-4/README.md

 ```
 For the time token to be spendable, a signed JWT Time Token (Mechanics example)

-See the appendix for t
+See Appendix A for the pseudocode of a time token.
 ```
 const passedBioData = {..} // biodata from user